sbaresearch/vowifi-epdg-scanning/client-side/README.md

 The instructions for the server side evaluation (Section 6) can be found in the README file of the [server-side](../server-side) subdirectory.
 More details on the VoWiFi Provisioning Ecosystem can be found in Section 2.7 of the paper.

+> All the files necessary to reproduce the results for the paper are present in [dumps.zip](dumps.zip).
+> For verbosity we included the tools and commands that were used to extract them.
+>
+> For each provider we mark the verbose steps with (V).

 | Provider | VoWifi configuration through | Download & Parse                              |
 | -------- | ---------------------------- | --------------------------------------------- |